 IJB membership reflects the multi-agency partnership working approach.
 The IJB is responsible for the strategic direction of the Health and Social Care Partnership and will ensure it operates efficiently and effectively.
 NAIJB Governance Map (PDF, 77kb).

-IJB accounts for 2015/16 (PDF, 247kb) help to demonstrate the stewardship of the public funds that are entrusted to North Ayrshire Integration Joint Board.
+Our annual accounts help to demonstrate the stewardship of the public funds that are entrusted to North Ayrshire IJB:

 The Equality and Human Rights Commission requires all Health and Social Care Integration Joint Boards to publish their equality outcomes and accompanying report: